 Being one of the first kite surfers in the Netherlands Richard Ruiterkamp (founder Ampyx Power) has always been fascinated by the power of the wind.
 What if the world could be provided with sustainable energy using kites instead of bulky structures of steel and concrete?
 With a background in Molecular Biology, Biochemistry and Astrophysics, Richard decided to join TU Delft as an assistant professor in 2006 to work on a kite energy system at the faculty of Aerospace Engineering.
 He worked with former astronaut and nestor of the Airborne Wind Energy field Wubbo Ockels.
 Richard observed that in order to optimize an Airborne Wind Energy (AWE) system for market value a high performance rigid wing is required, as a rigid wing is easier to control and less vulnerable than soft wings.
 In 2008 he founded Ampyx Power.

-Ampyx Power proofs that power production with a tethered aircraft is feasible.
+Ampyx Power proves that power production with a tethered aircraft is feasible.

 Ampyx Power shows fully automatic power production for the first time.

 Tethered aircraft have been categorized as a separate aircraft class by EASA in European legislation for Remotely Piloted Aircraft (EASA NPA 2014-09).
 Ampyx Power was one of the first companies worldwide to register a “Remotely Piloted Aircraft” in a National Aircraft Register in 2013.
 Today we are the only registered company within the Airborne Wind Energy sector that counts more than 25 companies.

 Ampyx Power starts the design of the last prototype, our demonstrator AP3.
 The goal of the demonstrator is to prove scaling and robust continuous automatic operation.
 Upon completion of the demonstrator the technology will have matured to a state that the commercial type can be defined.